iteratio/clojure-tutorial/README.md

 # tutorial

-Going through a clousure course and keeping my code here so I can jump between computers
+Going through a Clojure course and keeping my code here so I can jump between computers

 ## Installation